Trade & Battle: Card Hero: Reception

 On release, Famitsu magazine scored the Game Boy version of the game a 35 out of 40.

 Legacy

-The card dealer, Maruo Maruhige, appeared as a Trophy in the Nintendo GameCube title, Super Smash Bros.
+The card dealer, Maruo Maruhige, appeared as a Trophy in the GameCube game, Super Smash Bros.
 Melee and in Super Smash Bros.
 Brawl, Hiroshi, Master, and Tameo appear as collectible stickers.
 Maruo also makes an appearance in Super Smash Bros.
-Ultimate, referred to as the "Maruhige Shop Owner", as one of the game's many collectible Spirits.
+Ultimate, referred to as the "Maruhige Shop Owner", as one of the game's collectible Spirits.